vgonzalez1596/zebrafish-heart-scrnaseq/data/README.md

-Raw data not included; processed files only.
+Raw sequencing data and processed count matrices are available from: NCBI GEO accession GSE311898.